breandan/breandan.github.io/_drafts/2021-08-01-learnability.md

     </tr>
 </table>

 Many stochastic processes exhibit some hidden structure when you look at them from a certain perspective.
 Projecting their dynamics onto a lower dimensional manifold with the right basis vectors reveals the mixture is heterogeneous!
 Look at a double pendulum.
-The same things can be seen: islands of stability surrounded by a great writing sea of chaos.
-Can we predict the topography of these shores without visiting all its contours?
+The same things can be seen: islands of stability surrounded by a great writhing sea of chaos.
+Can we predict the topography of those islands without visiting all its contours?
 Toy problems are possible to simulate using Monte Carlo.
 For others, galactic computation may be needed.
-Perhaps, if our pattern-matching abilities were sharper, their structure could be brought into focus.
+Perhaps, if our pattern-matching faculties were sharper, their structure could be brought into focus.
 This visualization is called a [Poincaré map](https://en.wikipedia.org/wiki/Poincar%C3%A9_map).

-Persistent homology allows us to recover the structure of higher dimensional things which we cannot fathom.
-A kind of map of sorts.
+Persistent homology allows us to recover the structure of higher dimensional shapes which we cannot picture.
+A kind of map of sorts, for lower dimensional voyagers.

 Computer scientists must do away with this folly that hardware scaling will solve all our problems.
 There are things that scale faster than any man-made singularity (e.g., Ackermann functions, busy beavers) which lurk in jungle that encircles the Turing Tarpit.
 If we are to tame these behemoths, we need a theory of possible worlds, otherwise we will be devoured by the problems that lurk within.